descope/node-sdk/README.md

 #### Session Validation Using Middleware

-Alternatively, you can create a simple middleware function that internally uses the ValidateSessions function.
+Alternatively, you can create a simple middleware function that internally uses the `validateSession` function.
 This middleware will automatically detect the cookies from the request and save the current user ID in the context for further usage.
 On failure, it will respond with `401 Unauthorized`.